dynamicslab/databook_matlab/README.md

 MATLAB code library by J. N. Kutz and S. L. Brunton.

+**This code makes use of data files not packaged in the repository.
+These may be downloaded here: http://databookuw.com/DATA.zip (unzip into same directory)**

 Python versions of these demos are available at https://github.com/dynamicslab/Data_Driven_Science_Python_Demos/

 Links to useful Github codes: